Tweener/passage/README.md

 #### Apple Authentication
 `Passage#authenticateWithApple()` authenticates a user via Apple Sign-In.
 If the user does not already exist, a new account will be created automatically.

+> [!WARNING]
+> Apple Sign-In only works on iOS.
+Passage does not handle Apple Sign-In on Android, since this scenario is quite uncommon.

 ```kotlin
 val result = passage.authenticateWithApple()